Skip to main content

 Veterans Day Reflections — A Calmer Way to Honor Rest, Respect, and Stillness

-Veterans Day is a time for more than celebration—pause, reflect, and honor the day with quiet moments of respect.
+Veterans Day is more than a celebration; pause, reflect, and honor the day with quiet moments of respect.

 🌿 The Role of Reflection